ldlms/mon-projet-fullstack/README.md

 <img width="1470" height="856" alt="mldUser" src="https://github.com/user-attachments/assets/f05d4f39-6c12-4ce0-887d-19eb6b0d8176" />

-The user database will be used to store the users, to handle the authentication and to store the decks created by the users.
+The user database will be used to store the users, to store the decks created by the users.
 The Deck will be composed of deck_cards, entities which will be queried from the card_database to be used in the several decks linked in a one-to-many relationship with the users.